ESMValGroup/ESMValTool_Tutorial/_episodes/05-preprocessor.md

 ---
 title: "Working with preprocessors"
-teaching: 20?
+teaching: 20
-exercises: 15?
+exercises: 20
 questions:
 - "How do I set up a preprocessor?"
 - "Can I use different preprocessors for different variables?"
 - "Can I use different datasets for different variables?"
+- "How can I combine different preprocessor functions?"
 objectives:
 - "Create a recipe with multiple preprocessors"
 - "Use different preprocessors for different variables"
 - "Run a recipe with variables from different datasets"
 keypoints:
-- "A recipe can run different preprocessors at the same time."
+- "A recipe can work with different preprocessors at the same time."
 - "The setting additional_datasets can be used to add a different dataset."
 - "Variable groups are useful for defining different settings for different variables."
 ---